rwlloyd/stupid-mobility-adapter/ReadMe.md

 ## Version 3.1 ideas

 before I've even really finished the v3 hardware design, I've found things that I think it would be remiss of me to plan for.
-With 20/20 hindsight, these should have been included from the beginning.
+With 20/20 hindsight, some of these should have been included from the beginning.

-### ESP acts as a radio control reciiever Servo Input to Flight Controllers

-### Ros Input control

-Here we are at a point where I need external input.
-HOw do people want to control all of this?

 ### Servo PWM control From flight controllers